No. 223 Squadron IAF: History

 In May 1989, the phasing out of MiG-23s started.
 Induction of the MiG-29s commenced in early 1990 and within a few months the Squadron had its full complement of aircraft and was fully operational.
 Since the swing wing was no more applicable the Squadron changed its nickname to Tridents.

 The squadron's crest shows the striking end of "Trident".
 As per Indian history, this three pronged weapon, is Lord Shiva's powerful weapon.
 He is also known as the God of destruction.

+The squadron was moved to Srinagar after the decommissioning of No. 51 Squadron.